khmarbaise/maven-it-extension/README.md

 # GitHub Pages

-Currently we have two states of site:
+Currently, we have two states of site:

   * Release State of the generated Maven site https://khmarbaise.github.io/maven-it-extension/
   * The SNAPSHOT State of the Maven site https://khmarbaise.github.io/maven-it-extension/snapshot/